CharlesThawnpi/movievirus-docs/master-implementation-plan.md

   * quota_effect must be explicit so clients never guess whether quota changed
   * log_type must be explicit so support/audit interpretation stays consistent
   * metadata may enrich rendering and logging, but must not replace stable contract fields
+  * commit-success must be idempotent
+  * duplicate request logic must be enforced server-side, not by bot memory

 State authority rule:
   * only backend services may mutate token status, payment status, linked-account state, quota counters, approved-token linkage, and delivery-session state